Call Mon-Sun:

 Can Trintellix Withdrawal Symptoms be Reduced?

-Regarding well-managed Trintellix withdrawal, combining tapering methods with neurotoxin removal is also recommended, done in a supervised setting at the center.
-As toxins tend to accumulate in adipose (fatty) tissue, toxins that were found in lab testing can be purged from the body in safe and natural ways that do not compromise internal organs.10 Often, it is toxic exposure that mimics mental illness.20,21 Unfortunately, patients are often misdiagnosed as suffering psychiatric symptoms when they are actually manifesting toxic exposures.
+Combining tapering methods with neurotoxin removal is also recommended, done in a supervised setting.
+As toxins tend to accumulate in adipose (fatty) tissue, toxins that were found via lab testing can be purged from the body in safe and natural ways that do not compromise the kidneys or other internal organs.10 Often, it is toxic exposure to elements such as mercury, lead, cadmium and others, that mimics mental illness.20,21,25 Unfortunately, patients are often misdiagnosed as suffering psychiatric symptoms when they are actually manifesting toxic exposures.
 Testing can dispel any such mystery.
-This is why we dedicate an entire program segment to deep cleaning the body of toxic accumulations.
-The cleansing segment of the program is highly popular with our clients who report dramatic relief of original symptoms as well as comfortably easing the overall tapering process.

-Orthomolecular medicine, environmental medicine, nebulized glutathione, mineral baths, and many other therapeutic supports are provided to restore balance to the body before, during and after completing Trintellix withdrawal.
+Orthomolecular medicine, environmental medicine, nebulized glutathione, mineral baths, and many other therapeutic supports can help to restore balance to the body before, during and after completing Trintellix withdrawal, especially when blended with neurotoxin removal.

-Correction of diet, including proper targeted supplementation, is another important fundamental to our Trintellix withdrawal programs.
+Correction of diet, including properly targeted supplementation, is another important fundamental to Trintellix withdrawal.
 Nutritional psychiatry is a field of medicine that has seen skyrocketing interest in recent years.
 One of the basic tenets of this fascinating subject is the well-researched intimate relationship between diet, gut microbial health and a person’s mood, including depression, fatigue, sleep irregularities, cognitive deficits, or other symptoms of psychological distress.
 Additionally, some research has begun on the microbe-killing effects of prescription medications, similar to the effects of antibiotics on the gut flora.
-Thankfully, if not ignored, prescription drug damage to the very important gut microbiota can be repaired.
-Maintaining healthy gut flora is essential to both physical and mental health, and this area of health is therapeutically addressed at Alternative to Meds Center as a vital part of its nutrition and diet correction segments of treatment.11-17
+Thankfully, prescription drug damage to the very important gut microbiota can be repaired.
+Maintaining healthy gut flora is essential to both physical and mental health, and this area of health can greatly benefit treatment.11-17

 In European and other centers of medical research, exercise has been found to equal or exceed the efficacy of antidepressant medications.
-Researchers found that physical exercise and physical activity have a stimulating effect on biochemical pathways in the body, and this creates a beneficial effect toward the restoration of the neuronal disturbances that are associated with depression.18
+Researchers found that physical exercise and physical activity have a stimulating effect on biochemical pathways in the body, and this lifestyle change can create a beneficial effect on the neuronal disturbances that are associated with depression.18

 One of our greatest aims is to educate the field which we do in professional training events, where we invite medical doctors of all disciplines to come and learn about alternative mental health treatment options applicable to many of their patients’ needs.